GiAna-A/GiAna-A/README.md

 - 🔭 I’m currently working on my Master Thesis in a cool startup.
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 Started to learn HTML, CSS and Javascript